HamadKhushik/Analyzing_Social_Network_Data/README.md

 Data Structure:
 ---------------
 The main Data Structure used is Graph using the adjacency list.
-However, the adjacency matrix is also implemented (used only for modularity calculation).
-Modularity is calculated using the Modularity Matrix - which is evaluated using the Adjacency Matrix.
+However, the adjacency matrix is also implemented only to calculate Modularity Matrix used to calculate Modularity

 Algorithm: